Kinpzz/SANet-TMM/README.md

 |--------|--------------------|---------|-----------|-----------|----------|------------|------------|-----------|--------------|
 | SANet  | [DPN92(imagenet)](http://data.lip6.fr/cadene/pretrainedmodels/dpn92_extra-b040e4a9b.pth)    | 62.36   | 65.72     | 57.62     | 50.18    | 54.87      | 43.00      | 42.06     | 65.62        |
 | SANet  | [DResNet101(vocseg)](https://drive.google.com/u/0/uc?id=1NwcwlWqA-0HqAPk3dSNNPipGMF0iS0Zu&export=download) | 61.84   | 64.95     | 57.43     | 50.38    | 55.36      | 42.74      | 44.53     | 65.88        |

+Note that the results of UNC and UNC+ are obtained under the optimal thresholds of their validation sets.

 ## Citation
 If you find this work helpful, please consider citing